victorqribeiro/radialMenu/README.md

 **text** is the icon that will be displayed. [see the font-visualizer.html for the unicode of each icon *'\uf000'*](font-visualizer.html)

 **action** is a function that will be called when the button is clicked.

+Besides that, you can pass all those above metioned settings inside the button object, but this way, the settings will only apply to that particular button.
+Take a look on the example below.
+One button will have the default color (black) and the other one will have a red color for the text.

 ```javascript